 Leadership Overview

-Cherokee Nation has 10 executives leading key functions including strategy, administration, finance, technology, and operations.
+Cherokee Nation has 10 executives leading key functions including strategy, governance, operations, finance, technology, health, administration, and board oversight.

 Leadership Roles at Cherokee Nation